 Effects, samples, instruments,… well just look here or on any of the other webpages.
 Get them for free or pay for what you really need!

-But prepare to invest some time, to adjust all the things you might need.
+But prepared to invest some time, to adjust all the things you might need.

 Electronic music: Ableton.

 I just like the interface and it gets you where you want to go quickly.
 It is not the cheapest DAW, but many midi keyboards include a basic lincense.
-The ristrictions are there, but at least you can check out most.
-Also if you are a student, the education licenses are at a price you’d pay for most of the other major DAWs.
+The ristrictions are there, but at least you can check out the most important stuff.
+Also if you are a student, the edu licenses are at a price you’d pay for most of the other major DAWs.

 Downside: Developed for Linux – in my tests not stable on Windows yet.
 Maybe an alternative for Linux users.